- Animal Kingdom

 If you want to see Cinderella and can't get in here or want a less expensive meal, try Cinderella's Happily Ever After Dinner at 1900 Park Fare in the Grand Floridian.

-The Garden Grill - Chip and Dale's Harvest Feast - Located in the Land Pavilion in the Future World section of Epcot this restaurant features dinner with Mickey, Chip and Dale, and Pluto, all attired "farmer-style".
-Kids' menu includes chicken tenders, mac and cheese.
+The Garden Grill - Chip and Dale's Harvest Feast - Located in the Land Pavilion in the Future World section of Epcot this restaurant features breakfast, lunch and dinner with Mickey, Chip and Dale, and Pluto, all attired "farmer-style".
 Reservations are recommended.

-Tusker House - The Animal Kingdom features a character breakfast, called Donald's Safari Breakfast, as well as a Character Lunch.
+Tusker House - The Animal Kingdom features a character breakfast, lunch and dinner called Donald's Dining Safari.
 Characters include Donald, Daisy, Goofy, Mickey.
 All you can eat buffet.
-Breakfast 8:00am - 10:30am; Lunch 11:30am - 2:45pm.
-(Same day reservations may be available) NOTE: Dinner is a buffet, but does NOT feature any characters.
+Breakfast 8 - 10:30 a.m.; Lunch 11:30 a.m. - 2:45 p.m.; Dinner starts at 4 p.m.
+(Same day reservations may be available.)

 Cape May Cafe - Beach Club Buffet breakfast is served here every morning.
 Goofy, Minnie, and Donald are on hand and the meal is served buffet-style.
 Offerings include eggs, pancakes, meats, breads, fresh fruit and more.

-Chef Mickey's - Contemporary Resort - serves breakfast and dinner with Chef Mickey, Chip, Dale and Chef Goofy.
+Chef Mickey's - Contemporary Resort - serves breakfast with Chef Mickey, Chip, Dale and Chef Goofy.
 The breakfast buffet offers the usual items - eggs, breads, meats, fresh fruit, etc. At dinner there is a salad bar, peel and eat shrimp, soups, hot entrees, breads, carved meats, vegetables, desserts and an ice cream bar with a great variety of toppings.
-Breakfast Menu; Dinner Menu.
 Advance Reservations strongly recommended.

 1900 Park Fare - Grand Floridian